stevelr/secret-keeper/keepers/cloudkms/README.md

 # Using this keeper

-The format of the keeper uri is `cloudkms:/PROJECT/LOCATION/KEYRING/KEY`, so, using the examples above, the uri for our new keyring and key are `cloudkms:/PROJECT/globsl/my_keyring/key`,
+The format of the keeper uri is `cloudkms:/PROJECT/LOCATION/KEYRING/KEY`, so, the uri for our new keyring and key are `cloudkms:/PROJECT/global/my_keyring/key`,

 You can test it out with the examples/encrypt-rs command-line program.
 To encrypt `FILE` to `FILE.ENC`, use: